-New bloom buds will frame on the cut stalks, so you will not be forfeiting any of the gaudy showcases for a neater-looking plant.
+New bloom buds will frame the cut stalks, so you will not be forfeiting any of the gaudy showcases for a neater-looking plant.
 Pick a point mostly down a tail and simply over a bunch of passes on to make your cut.
-Cut neatly through the tail with sharp pruning shears, taking into consideration not to harm the leaf set.
+Cut neatly through the tail with sharp pruning shears, taking into consideration not harming the leaf set.
 Repeat the process until your succulents will have a uniform height.

 All About Sedum Autumn Joy Pruning

-So, when to cut back sedum?
+So, when to cut back the sedum?
 If you want to know the perfect time to trim your sedum, you should familiarize yourself with the “Autumn Joy” sedums.
 These types of sedums grow in USDA zones 5-9.
-The bear flowers through the winter but they need cut back in late winter or early spring.
+The bear flowers through the winter but they need to cut back in late winter or early spring.
 You can cut the sedum back in the winter as soon as the flowers start to die.
 Or you can cut back anytime after you see green growing from the grounds in spring.

 You need to cut the entire plant back to ground level.
 Instead of using bare hands, it’s best to use clean shears to have a clean cut.
 In the spring, the sedum will re0emerge from the roots.